Category Archives: 2019 Films

 Grade: B

-The story of real-life American freedom fighter, Harriet Tubman, a woman who risked her life multiple times to rescue slaves from the United States of America South, pre-civil war, is a story of monumental importance to get right.
+The story of real-life American freedom fighter Harriet Tubman, a woman who risked her life multiple times to rescue enslaved people from the pre-Civil War South of the United States, is a story of monumental importance to get right.

-An escaped slave herself, Harriet was more than an Abolitionist, she was a political activist and hero to all whose lives she touched.
+An escaped enslaved person herself, Harriet was more than an Abolitionist; she was a political activist and hero to all whose lives she touched.
 She was a figure that all women and men should aspire to emulate with her message of freedom and civility.

-The cinematic telling of Harriet’s story, simply titled Harriet (2019), is a mild success, mostly deserving of praise for being told at all.
-At well over one-hundred and fifty years post-civil war, racism still runs rampant across the United States, so the release of the film is important.
+The cinematic telling of Harriet’s story, titled Harriet (2019), is a mild success, mostly deserving of praise for being told at all.

-A gutsy performance by Cynthia Erivo, a British singer turned actor, is the high point but unfortunately, the rest of the offering is lackluster, frighteningly modern in look and feel, with clear heroes and clear villains and nobody with muddied motivations to be found anywhere.
+A gutsy performance by Cynthia Erivo, a British singer-turned-actor, is the high point.
+Still, unfortunately, the rest of the offering is lackluster, frighteningly modern in look and feel, with clear heroes and villains, and nobody with muddied motivations to be found anywhere.

 She risks capture and death to return to Maryland, in disguise, to rescue her family from the horrors of slavery.

-Her plight was so important and so heroic that I wanted to love this film.
+Her plight was so essential and so heroic that I wanted to love this film.

-To be fair, it is okay but does not do justice to the real-life Harriet, or succeed as a cinematic offering.
+It is okay, but it does not do justice to the real-life Harriet, nor does it succeed as a cinematic offering.
 The weakest point is the modern look that the film and the actors possess, and I think this was done intentionally.

-Every single actor, black and white, looks like a present-day’s actor dressed in mid-nineteenth century garb and it does not work.
-My hunch is that filmmakers wanted this to add relevancy to the current racial problems and I am all for that, but the film suffers as a result.
+Every single actor, black and white, looks like a present-day actor dressed in mid-nineteenth-century garb, and it does not work.
+My hunch is that filmmakers wanted to add relevance to the current racial issues, and I am all for that, but the film suffers as a result.

 I am all for feminism in cinema, but Harriet can be accurately accused of stomping that point into the ground.